jensoncs/go-zero-to-hero/README.md

 a := make(chan,int)

-## Sending and reciving data from channel
+## Sending and receiving data from channel

 ```
 a := make(chan,int)